EnactusSheffieldCodeCreators/Week-4-Exercise/README.md

 # Week-4-Exercise

-This week we're building the game **tic tac toe** using the object oriented programming from the lecture.
+This week we're building the game **tic tac toe** using object oriented programming shown in the lecture.

-## Tic Tac Toe
+## Naughts and Crosses

-Also known as **Naughts and Crosses** this game involves two players placing a naught or a cross inside a 3x3 grid with the goal being to create a row of 3, vertically, diagonally or horizontally.
+Also known as **tic tac toe** this game involves two players placing a naught or a cross inside a 3x3 grid with the goal being to create a row of 3, vertically, diagonally or horizontally.
 You can play the game on [this website](https://playtictactoe.org/) or read the [Wikipedia entry](https://en.wikipedia.org/wiki/Tic-tac-toe) about the game.

 ## Make a GitHub Repository